-The applicant must be either (1) a college or university mathematics educator who is a Full Individual or E-Member of NCTM (on or before October 13, 2017) or (2) a teacher (a) with a Full Individual or E-Member of NCTM (on or before October 13, 2017) or (b) who teaches at a school having a current (on or before October 13, 2017) NCTM Pre-K-8 school membership .
+The primary applicant must be either (1) a college or university mathematics educator who is a Essential or Premium member of NCTM (on or before October 12, 2019) or (2) a teacher (a) with a Essential or Premium member of NCTM (on or before October 12, 2019) or (b) who teaches at a school having a current (on or before October 12, 2019) NCTM Pre-K-8 school membership .
 No person(s) may receive more than one award administered by the Mathematics Education Trust in the same academic year.
 Past recipients of this grant are not eligible to reapply.
-All grant activities must be completed between June 1, 2018 and May 31, 2020.
+All grant activities must be completed between June 1, 2020 and May 31, 2022.

 I. *Proposal Cover Form (Microsoft Word)